aidoskanapyanov/microsoft-todo-clone/README.md

 cp .env.example .env
 ```

-3. Spin up a local database using Docker:
+3. Spin up a local database using Docker, and wait until it's ready (this may take a minute):

 ```sh
 docker-compose -f docker-compose-dev.yaml up -d